jeremypbeasley/canlis_j/studio2.markdown

   partner:
   is_featured: false
   is_visible: true
-- title: Hawaiian Nights Tote
+- title: The Canlis Yurt Villiage Poster
-  desc: An parking lot island escape where the pool was hot, the grills were hotter,
+  desc: The parking lot transformed into a cozy village of private yurts, offering
-    the drinks were cold, and the Seattle sunset did the rest.
-Tote design by Don Clark for Invisible Creature.
+    warmth, food, and a little magic in the middle of a wintery pandemic.
+Poster design by Don Clark for Invisible Creature.
-  year: 2019
+  year: 2020
-  type: Apparel / Accessories
+  type: Print
   price: 45
   purchase_url:
   is_soldout: true
   photo_duration: 400
   photos:
   - title:
-    url: /uploads/20240420_Canlis_188_web.jpg
+    url: /uploads/poster_yurtvillage.jpg
   partner:
   is_featured: false
   is_visible: true
 - title: The Executive Mug
   desc: Artwork by Nathan Yoder
   year: 2024